Richard Dominick: Television career

+Dominick made seven appearances on Late Night with David Letterman where he discussed with Letterman his tabloid stories such as “Toaster Possessed by the Devil” and “I Was Bigfoot’s Love Slave”.

 Jerry Springer

 In 1991, Dominick joined Jerry Springer and became the show's executive producer three years later, following the departure of original producer Burt Dubrow.
 Around this time, Jerry Springer was on the verge of being cancelled, prompting Dominick to take drastic action with regards to the show's format.
-He turned the world of TV talk shows upside down by taking the show out of the hands of experts and allowing ordinary people to come on stage and offer a slice of their lives - something they never had a chance to do before.
+He turned the world of TV talk shows upside down by taking the show out of the hands of experts and allowing ordinary people to come on stage and offer a slice of their lives — something they never had a chance to do before.
 He demanded his producers "make the show interesting with the sound off" and encouraged the show's controversial themes and topics, which led to the show's success and turned Jerry Springer himself into a pop culture icon.
 In 1998, Springer had made it to the top, knocking The Oprah Winfrey Show out of the top spot for 57 straight weeks.
 This led to Dominick being named one of 1998's "Marketing 100" by Advertising Age magazine.
 He was quoted in Newsweek as saying, "If you want to save the whales, call Oprah.
 If you're dating a whale, call us."
 Dominick was also responsible for the sound effects that are often heard on the show.

 Dominick was also one of the executive producers for Springer's 1998 film Ringmaster.